russellbanks/russellbanks/README.md

 - 📱 [Buddha Quotes Compose](https://github.com/BanDev/Buddha-Quotes-Compose), Buddha Quotes rewritten in Jetpack Compose.
 - #️⃣ [HashHash](https://github.com/russellbanks/HashHash), a multiplatform GUI for hashing, written in Compose for Desktop.
 - 🔔 [Notify](https://github.com/BanDev/Notify), a Discord bot written in Kotlin to send notifications when people join voice channels.
-- 🕑 [TimeSince](https://github.com/russellbanks/TimeSince) - A Kotlin Native program to show the time since a date, using Kotlin LibUI.
+- 🕑 [TimeSince](https://github.com/russellbanks/TimeSince), a Kotlin Native program to show the time since a date, using Kotlin LibUI.

 ## 🔭 I'm currently working on